 Know What to Feed Your Cat

-Edited by VisiHow, Eng, Train Wreck, Inukshuk
+Edited by VisiHow, Eng, Train Wreck, Inukshuk and 1 other

 Cats have been human companions for thousands of years.
 Yet, despite this, everyone with cats has at some point wondered what to feed their furry feline friends.
 This is in part due to the inherent picky nature of cats, especially those that refuse even the best of foods, but it's also due to their unique dietary requirements.
 You see, while dogs are omnivores and can live without meat, cats are carnivores.
 Excepting very special diets, all cats require the proteins and nutrients in meat, or they will die from heart and liver problems.
 Then there is the consideration of age.
 Cats at every stage of life require slightly different diets to be at their healthiest, but as a general rule, foods that are rich in proteins and moderate or low in fats are best.
 Carbohydrates are also essential for fiber, energy, and making sure the cat feels full after eating.